Liv Tyler: Personal life

 Tyler dated her Inventing the Abbotts co-star Joaquin Phoenix from 1995 to 1998.
 During her relationship with Phoenix, she became a vegan; however, when the relationship ended, she went back to eating meat.
 In 1998, she began dating British musician Royston Langdon of the band Spacehog.
 They became engaged in February 2001, and married in Barbados on March 25, 2003.
 In December 2004, she gave birth to a son.
 On May 8, 2008, they confirmed through representatives that they would be separating.

 In June 2010, Tyler stated she was "far too sensitive" for casual dates, adding "I fall in love once in a blue moon."

 In 2014, Tyler met David Gardner, a British sports and entertainment manager.
-They became engaged in July 2015.
-They have two children together: a son, Sailor Gene, born in February 2015, and a daughter, Lula Rose, born in July 2016.
+They became engaged in July 2015, but the couple ended their engagement in March 2021.
+They have two children together: a son born in February 2015, and a daughter born in July 2016.
 Tyler temporarily moved to London shortly after her daughter's birth.

 Tyler learned transcendental meditation in New York City.
 In December 2012, she participated in a charity gala for the David Lynch Foundation to provide transcendental meditation to disadvantaged sections of society.
 At the event, she said, "It helps me make better decisions and be a better mother, and just deal with the daily stress of the modern world that we live in.
 It helps with everything."

 Tyler bought a townhouse on West 11th Street in Greenwich Village, New York City for $2.53 million in 2001.
-In 2019 she sold it for $17.45 million in favour of London, where she has resided with her family since 2018.
+In 2019 she sold it for $17.45 million in favor of London, where she has resided with her family since 2018.

 She also owns a house in Malibu, California.

-In January 2021, Tyler said on Instagram that she had tested positive for COVID-19 on New Year's Eve, leaving her bedridden in isolation for 10 days.
-She said the virus "comes on fast, like a locomotive", and "F’s with your body and mind equally".